google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

 the HTML and text of any website!
 So, make sure to copy any changes you make to your site in DevTools.

-If you know what you want to edit, then there’s an even simpler workflow:
+If you know what you want to edit, then there’s an even simpler workflow, *Inspect Element*.
+For example, to change your website's heading:

 1. Open the viewing tab.
-2. Highlight a section of your website (like an image or line of text).
+2. Highlight the heading of your website (the text "About Me").
 3. Right click and choose **Inspect**.
-4. Double click on either the content or tag of the element to edit it.
+4. Double click on "About Me" and replace it with "I'm Super Cool!".
+5. Double click on `<h1>` and replace it with `<h2>`

+You've now changed your website heading!

 <figure> <img src="inspectel.png" alt="Inspect Element" width="auto" height="auto">
 <figcaption>
-    <b>Figure 6</b>.
-Clicking Inspect Element.
+    <b>Figure 7</b>.
+What You Should See After Clicking Inspect Element.
   </figcaption>
 </figure>